edwin465/SSVEP-MSCCA-MSTRCA/README.md

 This demo shows an example of using multi-stimulus canonical correlation analysis (MS-CCA) and multi-stimulus ensemble task-related component analysis (MS-eTRCA) SSVEP recognition.
 Besides, the extended CCA (eCCA) and the traditional eTRCA are also provided for comparison study.

 For the above algorithms, please refer the following papers for more details:

-msCCA: Wong, C. M., et al. (2019).
+ms-CCA: Wong, C. M., et al. (2019).
 Learning across multi-stimulus enhances target recognition methods in SSVEP-based BCIs.
 Journal of neural engineering.

 ms-eTRCA: Wong, C. M., et al. (2019).
 Learning across multi-stimulus enhances target recognition methods in SSVEP-based BCIs.
 Journal of neural engineering.